Taiwan parliament to vote on Asia's first gay marriage bill

 Conservative and religious groups have been buoyed by a series of referendum wins in November, in which voters comprehensively rejected defining marriage as anything other than a union between a man and a woman.

+In a Facebook post President Tsai Ing-wen said she recognised the issue had divided "families, generations and even inside religious groups".

-President Tsai Ing-wen has said the government's bill respects both the court judgement and the referendum.
+But she said the government's bill was the only one that respects both the court judgement and the referendum.

-"I hope everybody can be considerate and tolerate different opinions to show Taiwan is a mature civil society that is capable of handling a divisive issue," she said on Tuesday.
+"Today, we have a chance to make history and show the world that progressive values can take root in an East Asian society," she added in a tweet.

 Tsai's ruling Democratic Progressive Party (DPP) holds the majority in parliament, occupying 68 out of 113 seats.